 Volunteering in South America is an ideal opportunity for you to help others while living in a country with a unique culture and history.
-In South America, you have the option of working with children in orphanages, care centers, kindergartens, and special needs centers.
+In South America, you have the option of working with children in care centers, kindergartens, and special needs centers.
 We also have placements in Bolivia where you can work in rehabilitation centers and homes for the elderly.

 As a volunteer in South America, you will take an active role in the lives of children, ranging in age from small babies to teenagers.
 There is no required training or degree necessary to participate in these South American projects.
 All you need is a passion and commitment for helping others.

-Volunteering at an Orphanage in South America
+Volunteering at with Children in South America

 Volunteering with Children and Adults with Special Needs in South America